 - Contractors are required to submit proposals that sufficiently explain how they plan to perform and for what price.

 - Price plays a role, but the quality of goods or services to be provided is regarded as more important than the costs involved.

 - This method is used more frequently for the procurement of services where the value or the quality of the services is of the utmost importance.

-- Proposals received are evaluated and negotiations or discussions are then conducted with what an organ of state may regard as prospective providers.
+- Proposals received are evaluated and negotiations or discussions are then conducted with what an organ of the state may regard as prospective providers.

-- RFPs enable an organ of state to include broad performance parameters and to seek technological solutions from interested firms.
+- RFPs enable an organ of the state to include broad performance parameters and to seek technological solutions from interested firms.

 - RFPs may become very formal at times.